Coffee In Central America

 For our coffee story in Guatemala, coffee again suffered from political issues.
 These issues continued to dominate throughout the 20th century which then ended up in a civil war from 1960 to1996.
 As a non-essential product, the demand for coffee was non-existent.
 Farmers abandoned their lands due to the conflict and the production of coffee in the area tanked.
 Thanks to the political differences put aside in recent times, the country has a reputation for quality coffee.
 The area promotes sustainable land development that gives back to the farmer more than the reseller.
 This promotes sustainable growth and economic development in the area.

 In the 1980s with the major drop in oil prices, the Mexican government had to implement new policies.
 This brought a decline in the industry and lead to the collapse of the Mexican coffee institute.
 Farmers then had no access to credit and found it terribly difficult to find people to purchase their coffee.
 They thus fell victim to ‘coyotes’ – people who would ‘buy low and sell high’.
 Since coffee farmers were getting paid close to nothing for their coffee, the quality of coffee in the area began to drop.
-This gave the country of Mexico a bad reputation for their coffee.
+This gave the country of Mexico a bad reputation for its coffee.
 In recent years though, with competition being at an all-time high, the farmers in the area have formed collectives to improve the quality of the coffee sold, by forming direct relationships with buyers who value quality.

 Central America is known for its beautiful and lush scenery, its abundance of volcanoes and high mountain ranges.
 The high altitude, regular rainfall and fertile volcanic soil give it perfect conditions for the production of very high-end coffee.

-Coffee Supply Chain
+Coffee Supply Chain – Coffee In Central America

 Unlike Africa, Central American coffee tends to be farmed on large estates that have been in the same family and passed on from generation to generation.